Neboulos: Career

 of Neboulos based on his name is disputed between scholars, with some suggesting a Bulgar origin and others a South Slavic one.
 According to the account of Patriarch Nikephoros, he was chosen from among the nobility of the Slav settlers.

 In 692/3, after the corps' training had been completed, they were employed en masse by Justinian II in a major campaign against the Umayyads under the strategos of the Anatolics, Leontios.
 The Byzantines engaged the Arabs in the Battle of Sebastopolis and initially had the upper hand.
 However, Neboulos, with the bulk (some 20,000) of his men, deserted the Byzantine lines and went over to the Arabs, allegedly bribed by the Arab commander, Muhammad ibn Marwan.
 The actions of Neboulos ensured the defeat of the Byzantines.

-Aftermath

 Sources report how thereafter Justinian II blamed Leontios for the defeat and imprisoned him.
 He took his revenge on the remaining Slavs.
 He disbanded the corps, and killed or sold into slavery many of its men, as well as killed the families of the deserters at Leukete near the gulf of Nicomedia.
 Much of this extermination took place 694/5.
 Neboulos and his men, on the other hand, were settled by the Umayyads in Syria, and were employed in subsequent Arab forays into Byzantine-held Asia Minor.

 Douglas Whalin contends that the story of Neboulos illustrates the challenges the Byzantine Empire faced in depending on foederati (foreign tribe allies bounded by a treaty) when they were not sufficiently Romanized.